What the world can learn from Finland’s recycling revolution

 From trash to treasure

 Flea markets originated in 18th century France, and are named after the small, pesky insects that nestled amongst the old clothes and blankets that were on sale.

-Things have become more sophisticated since then, and now, 19% of Finland’s textiles are sold second-hand, either locally or abroad.
+Things have become more sophisticated since then, and now, 19 percent of Finland’s textiles are sold second-hand, either locally or abroad.
 For Finns, visiting their local kirpputori (flea market) is a much-loved summer pastime where residents sell their used clothes and other trinkets to a new home.
-This charming Finnish tradition is making a massive difference to the environment, as buying just a single pair of second-hand jeans saves the use of an incredible 37,000 liters of clean water.
+This charming Finnish tradition is making a massive difference to the environment, as buying just a single pair of second-hand jeans saves the use of a whopping 37000 litres of clean water.

 From rags to riches

 The Finns are improving their recycling zeal with each passing year.
-Following a 2016 government ban on dumping textiles into landfills, nearly 60% of Finland’s waste was burned and used to power district heating systems.
+Following a 2016 government ban on dumping textiles into landfills, nearly 60 percent of Finland’s waste was burned and used to power district heating systems.
 And that was just the start.

 Inspiring the world to recycle